 I’d warn him to answer that carefully, because many of the god lot down on earth have got their answer cemented in stone and bricked into their brain.

 I can see him laughing, a deep and gruff laugh aimed at man rather than me.
-I’d like to think he’d say I was cheeky and deserved a clip round the ear.
+I’d like to think he’d say I was a cheeky sod and deserved a clip round the ear.
 Maybe he’d be the one to do it and if it got my questions answered, bring it on.

 Whether he did or not, I’d interrogate him, in the nicest possible way, as to why he allows man to get away with murdering man, just because one man believes something different to the other.

 He might say “okay son, I know you’re a nice boy, but man has to learn from his own mistakes and in doing so, there will be collateral damage”.

 Well, to that I’d say man hasn’t learnt anything because it’s 2016, not 1016 and it’s time man was told some home truths about his daft and foolish notions and what you intended for man.
 If it’s this, then you’re not worth your salt as a God worth following.

 I can see him holding his head in his hands and sighing.
 I know it’s tough at the top but hey, this old God geezer might need a little empathy, especially if planet earth was not his only headache.